-Drugs are treated extremely seriously in Fort Lauderdale and as a result drug penalties tend to be harsher than some other places in the country, especially regarding the more serious drug related cases such as drug trafficking, importation, and smuggling.
-With this in mind, anyone accused of a drug related offense should take their charge seriously and seek the assistance of a Ft.
-Lauderdale drug lawyer to learn more about what charges and penalties might look like, and what can be done to defend against them.
+Drug crimes are treated extremely seriously in Fort Lauderdale and as a result, the penalties tend to be harsher than some other places in the country, especially regarding the more serious drug-related cases such as drug trafficking, importation, and smuggling.
+With this in mind, anyone accused of a controlled substance offense should take their charge seriously and seek the assistance of an attorney to learn more about what charges and Ft.
+Lauderdale drug penalties might look like, and what can be done to defend against them.

-There are a wide range of drug penalties that someone may face depending on what the specific crime is.
-Simple possession could be a misdemeanor.
-Marijuana under 20 grams, for example, is a simple possession case which would be a misdemeanor, a lower level drug-related crime in Fort Lauderdale.
+There are a wide range of drug penalties that someone may face in Ft.
+Lauderdale depending on the specific crime they have been charged with.
+Simple possession typically is a misdemeanor.
+Marijuana under 20 grams, for example, is a simple possession case that would be a lower level drug-related crime.
 At the lower level, if the individual does not have any prior criminal history, they can expect resolutions that vary from Diversion Programs, Pretrial Intervention, and Drug Courts – which would all end in dismissal.

-Crimes that fall under the drug trafficking umbrella can carry minimum mandatory Florida State Prison sentences.
+Alternatively, crimes that fall under the drug trafficking umbrella, such as cocaine possession, can carry more severe penalties, including minimum mandatory Florida State Prison sentences.
 It depends on the facts and circumstances of each case, whether it falls under the category of a simple possession case versus a drug trafficking case.
 In between those categories are possession with intent to distribute, intent to deliver, and the sale.

-How the severity of the potential penalties changes between first time and repeat offenses would depend upon the person’s criminal record itself.
+In Ft. lauderdale How the severity of the potential penalties changes between first-time and repeat drug offenses would depend upon the person’s criminal record itself.
 For example, a person could qualify for the Pretrial Intervention Program, which could result in the case being dismissed or dropped, if they were never arrested before and charged with possession of cocaine under half a gram.

 A person who has come back to court four or five times for the same charge would not be considered for the program.
 With first and even second time offenders with simple possession, the courts tend to be more sensitive and look for treatment options.
 If they do not work and the person comes back with another charge, the court and prosecutors are more punitive depending on the defendant’s history.